-- Inviting all parents to an induction meeting during the summer term before their child starts school - Encouraging parents to talk to the child's teacher if there are any concerns.
+- Talking to parents at new parent meetings about their child before their child starts school - Inviting all parents to an induction meeting during the summer term before their child starts school - Encouraging parents to talk to the child's teacher if there are any concerns.
 There is a formal meeting for parents in the autumn and spring terms at which the teacher and the parent discuss the child's progress.
 Parents of children aged 3 and over receive a report on their child's attainment and progress at the end of the school year in July - Arranging open sessions throughout the year that encourage collaboration between children, school and parents/carers - Offering a range of activities that support the involvement of parents/carers.
 We invite parents to a phonics/writing/maths workshops to discuss the progression and stages of development the children undertake in the foundation stage.
 In all other areas of the curriculum we encourage parents to participate and support learning through online observations and sharing of progress and achievements with school